 Centering Prayer is a receptive method of Christian silent meditation that prepares us to receive the gift of God’s presence within us, closer than breathing, closer than thinking, closer than consciousness itself.

 Centering Prayer is a spiritual discipline that helps us deepen our relationship with God.
+St. Michael’s currently practices Centering Prayer as a community on Saturday mornings, 8-9am and Thursday evening, 5:30-6pm in the Mary Magdalene Chapel.

 - Choose a sacred word as the symbol of your intention to consent to God’s presence and action within.